Tromsø – Northern Lights in Autumn

 This four-night self-drive holiday takes you to some of the best spots in Northern Norway, which is a wonderful autumn destination.
 You will go from one of the liveliest cities in this part of the world to quieter island communities, all offering a warm welcome.
 Given the time of year and the fact that the places you will visit are well-located for watching the Northern Lights, we have included Aurora hunts to improve your chances of seeing a display.

 At night, you will be taken out to hunt the Northern Lights.
-You will search for them around Tromso by minibus – travel after October and you can upgrade this to a lovely Northern Lights dinner cruise at no extra cost.
+You will search for them around Tromso by minibus – travel after October and you can upgrade this to a lovely Northern Lights dinner cruise - please see our 'Personalise' section for further details.
 Your stay on Senja features an Aurora photography tour by minibus, while your time at Malangen involves a Northern Lights Watch on foot to an outdoor camp or by car (depending on the forecast).

 ©Hamn i Senja, Ricardo Torrescredit, Francisco Damm & Tromsø Adventure